How to Install UFW on Ubuntu 24.04/22.04/20.04

 • Logging and Monitoring Capabilities: Offers detailed logs and monitoring tools to track and analyze network traffic.

 These features make UFW a go-to choice for managing network traffic on your Ubuntu server, providing both security and simplicity.
-The following sections will dive into the technical details of installing and using UFW, ensuring your server’s network security is both robust and manageable.
+The following sections will dive into the technical details of installing and using UFW, ensuring your server’s network security is robust and manageable.

-Check if UFW is Installed on Ubuntu
+Check if UFW is Installed

 ufw version